RWS/studio-api-docs/apiconcepts/translationmemory/introduction_to_the_tm_batch_import_tool.md

 Introduction to the Batch Import Tool
 ====
 In this chapter you will learn how to build a simple command-line application that loops through a folder/sub-folder structure to find *.tmx files that are then imported into file-based translation memories.
-The aim is to consolidate all *.tmx files of a particular language direction in one *.sdltm file.
+The aim is to consolidate all *.tmx files of a particular language direction into one *.sdltm file.

 Scope of the Batch Import Application
 ------